[This topic was requested with a slightly different title: How to make a convincing argument.]

 No matter how persuasive you are most people will not hear you.
 Most people will not change.
 But why do you need anyone to change?
 It’s a question most compulsive arguers never ask.
 Perhaps all you need is to be heard, or feel smart, which can be done in other ways.
 The goal of sharpening of your own mind through the process, a goal you can’t fail at no matter how others respond, can be achieved without convincing anyone of anything.
 This might lead you into the pleasure of actual conversation.

 If you must, a secret for pitching, persuading, selling or inspiring is to focus on the individual person you’re talking to.
 There is no magic recipe for convincing large numbers of people of something all at the same time.
 That’s very hard to do.
 But if your goal is to convince one person of something, you can listen to their interests and beliefs, using that knowledge as a foothold for the ideas you want them to consider.
 If you are talking to 5 people, identify the most influential or interested person in that room.
 That’s where you should start.
-A classic mistake is obsessing about the pitch or the argument, ignoring the landscape of what who is present and where their opinions come form.
+A classic mistake is obsessing about the pitch or the argument, while ignoring the landscape of who is present in the room, their moods and their goals.

 Instead, work the opposite way.
 Shut up and listen.
 Take time to understand the people or person you are trying to convince.
 Understand their goals, their core beliefs, their preferred kind of thinking (data driven, story driven, principle driven, goal driven) – what views do they already have and why?

 It’s hard to convince anyone of anything if your mind isn’t just as open as you are demanding theirs to be.
 The best outcome of all might just be that in listening and learning you discover good questions you need to consider about your own beliefs and positions.